karm435/receiptly.github.io/_pages/termsofuse.md

 The purchase list and extracted details may be incomplete or inaccurate.
 Review the merchant, amount, currency, purchase date, and other details before saving or relying on an imported receipt.
 An email may describe an order, invoice, or payment update rather than a completed purchase.

 Source email content and attachments are processed temporarily on your device.
-The receipt fields you choose to save become ordinary Receiptly records and can sync with iCloud when enabled.
+The receipt fields you choose to save and a one-way marker used to recognize previously imported emails become ordinary Receiptly records and can sync with iCloud when enabled.
 Disconnecting Gmail keeps those saved records and does not change or delete the original emails.
 You can delete imported receipts within Receiptly.
 See [Gmail integration in the Privacy Policy](/privacypolicy/#gmail) for details about access, processing, storage, and deletion.

 ## Disclaimer {#disclaimer}